overcast302/A5_Bypass_OSS/README.md

 The tool is compatible with all A5 devices running **iOS 9.3.6**, **iOS 9.3.5** and with **Wi-Fi** devices running **iOS 8.4.1**.

-No support for other iOS versions is planned yet.

 ## Backend Configuration

 The backend URL is stored inside the payload SQLite database.